awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apprunner-service.md

 ### Ref<a name="aws-resource-apprunner-service-return-values-ref"></a>

-When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the resource name\.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns a unique identifier for this resource\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.